jackie-ho/car-repository/resources/01-user-interface/event-handlers-lesson/readme.md

 ```
 As you can see, we take the action we want to do within the onLongClick method.
 All click listeners and event handlers follow this same basic flow, just with different names.

->Check: Ask the students to name the method to set the listener, what the listener is called, and the method that must be overridden for basic clicks on Buttons. (setOnClickListener,OnClickListener, onClick)

 <a name="guided-practice"></a>
 ## Guided Practice: Event Handlers -  Button enabling (15 mins)

 In this practice, you must test that the user has checked a checkbox in order to enable a button.
 If the button is unchecked, the button should disable again.
 This is used in systems such as registration forms where the user must agree to terms before they can register.
 Starter code is provided in the ButtonEnabling project.

-> Check: Were students able to successfully solve the problem or complete the task?

 <a name="ind-practice"></a>
 ## Independent Practice: Event Handlers (20 minutes)

 In this independent practice, you must implement click listeners for the provided eight buttons to either change the text color to the color indicated on the button, or the background color to the color indicated on the button.
 The buttons are arranged in columns with labels to determine whether it will change the background or text color.
 If the user taps on the text label, the background should change to white, and the text to black.
 Starter code is provided in the ColorChooser project.

-> Check: Were students able to create the desired deliverable(s)?
-Did it meet all necessary requirements / constraints?

 <a name="conclusion"></a>